Note Taking at Formal Employee Meetings

 - Using phones to record meetings.

-- Using mobile apps to record meetings and create notes – let’s practise!
+- Using apps to record meetings and create notes – let’s practise!

 - Data protection issues around recording, storing recordings and using personal devices to record.